-Three high-profile court cases that gripped the nation
+Cosby, Castile, Carter: Three trials that gripped the nation

 (CNN)A mistrial, an acquittal, a conviction.
 Three major trials that gripped the nation came to markedly different conclusions last week.

 While completely unrelated, the trials were unusual in their own way.
-There was the Bill Cosby courtroom drama, the trial of a police officer accused of shooting a motorist in an encounter caught on Facebook Live, and the trial of a young woman accused of encouraging her boyfriend to take his life.
+There was the Bill Cosby courtroom drama, the trial of a police officer accused of shooting a motorist in an encounter caught on Facebook Live, and the trial of a young woman accused of using text messages to encourage her boyfriend to take his life.

 All three ended as the week came to a close, each with its own result and its own reaction.

-In the Cosby case, it might not really be the end, as prosecutors vowed to retry charges against him after the judge declared a mistrial Saturday when the jury could not reach a unanimous verdict.
+In the Cosby case, it might not really be the end, as prosecutors vowed to retry the case when the jury could not reach a unanimous verdict.

-In the trial of Minnesota Officer Jeronimo Yanez in the death of motorist Philando Castile, a jury's not-guilty verdict for the officer on Friday was enough to send waves of protesters into the streets of St. Paul.
+In the trial of Minnesota Officer Jeronimo Yanez for the death of motorist Philando Castile, a jury's not-guilty verdict for the officer on Friday was enough to send waves of protesters into the streets of St. Paul.

-And in a case that might have have gotten more attention had it not been overshadowed by the other two trials, a judge on Friday convicted a 20-year-old woman of involuntary manslaughter for actions she did -- and did not -- take preceding her boyfriend's suicide.
+And in a case mostly overshadowed by the other two trials, a judge on Friday convicted a 20-year-old woman of involuntary manslaughter for actions she did -- and did not -- take preceding her boyfriend's suicide.

 Three pictures of American justice.
 Here are snapshots: